ExAcler/XPicoC/README.md

 ### TI-Lua
 If you deploy XPicoC on TI-Lua, then things are different.

 After you click Set Script when you deploy XPicoC, the document Page 1.1 will become a Command Prompt and automatically enter the PicoC Interactive Mode.
-You can play with it by directly typing in C statements; however, if you would like to run a piece of C code, it is also simple.
-Just follow these instructions:
+You can, for sure, play with it by directly typing in C statements.
+You may also run existing C code by following these instructions:

-1. Inserts a Notes application into the TI-Nspire document.
+1. Insert a Notes application into a TI-Nspire document.
 2. Type in your C code inside the Notes application.
 3. Press Ctrl+A to select all of your code, and press Ctrl+C to copy it.
 4. Switch back to Page 1.1, Press Ctrl+V (or press the Menu key and select Run > Run code from clipboard)